Month-end Billing run:

 Please note that you should never re-generate a batch after the batch has been submitted to SagePay for processing.

 6.4.
-Download the debit order batch:
+Download the Debit Order Batch:

 To download the debit order batch, click on the blue button found under “Batch Breakdown.”